Emergency Blanket

 Beware of Moisture

-The Verdict
+Emergency Blanket, The Verdict

-I carry one of these blankets with me in my pack.
-The pros far outweigh the cons when you know exactly how to use them.
-But I also generally carry either a real tarp or a military poncho which doubles as a tarp simply by tying off the hood.
-When it’s cold and physically feasible, I also pack a real blanket – which may not make it into the woods but will at least be close by at camp or in vehicle.
-Let’s not forget fire making tools which are ALWAYS in the pack!
+I carry one of these with me in my pack.
+The pros far outweigh the cons when you know how to use an emergency blanket.
+But I also generally carry a tarp or military poncho, which doubles as a tarp simply by tying off the hood.

 Image portraying the thickness of various emergency blankets